CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-If the launch is successful, when you return to SD Desktop **Homepage**  you will be able to access the computing environment from:
+If the launch is successful, when you return to SD Desktop **Homepage**,  you will be able to access the computing environment from:

-* **Recent connection**, clicking on the image of your Desktop
+* **Recent connections**, clicking on the image of your Desktop

 * **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
 If you click on the connection ID you will also be able to access your computing environment.